Bye Bye Blondie: Cast

+Production

+Principal photography began on 28 June 2010 and was scheduled to last eight weeks, taking place in Paris, Nancy and Liège.

 Reception

 Boyd van Hoeij of Variety called Bye Bye Blondie "punk and pouty" adding that "[the film] casts luscious-lipped Gallic sexpots Beatrice Dalle and Emmanuelle Beart as middle-aged lovers who can't seem to live with or without each other".

 Simon Foster of SBS wrote "Lesbian love affair a little light on depth".